This post and its photos may contain affiliate links, view our disclosure policy.

 Petoskey is Michigan at it’s finest and you won’t be disappointed with a visit to this quaint northern Michigan town.
 Located four hours NW of Detroit and a short 35 miles from the famous Mackinac Bridge, on the shores of little traverse bay, Petoskey, MI is the perfect destination for your summer adventure.
 This is “Up North” at it’s best, but you’re still in the lower peninsula making it an easier trek from home.

 This is the land of Hemingway’s youth and Petoskey stone hunts, where the most important thing you have to do is take a stroll along the waterfront or go window shopping in the Historic Gaslight District.
 The way of life here is a bit slower and more relaxed and you can’t help but fall in love with this little piece of paradise in northern Michigan.

-WHAT TO DO IN PETOSKEY, MI
+BEST THINGS TO DO IN PETOSKEY, MI

 Find unique treasures in the Gaslight District.
 Everything from fashion to home to gourmet foods can be browsed and purchased in this fun downtown shopping district.

 After you are done shopping head outside and hunt for Petoskey stones at a local beach area.
 Petoskey state park beach is a great location for this activity, but the downtown city park may also share a few stones.

 Ernest Hemingway fans will be thrilled to learn that the author spent a great deal of his youth in the area and had a cottage in Walloon Lake.
 Plaques mark Hemingway spots and a self-guided tour map is available through the Petoskey CVB.

-WHERE & WHAT TO EAT IN PETOSKEY, MI
+BEST PLACES TO EAT IN PETOSKEY, MI

 Here you’ll find the only winery in the entire United States that makes Maple wine.
 Each year Maple Moon Sugarbush & Winery taps 100s of Maple trees to make maple syrup and their specialty maple wine.